What are the benefits of functional fitness for seniors?

 • Reduced anxiety: Improved strength and balance decrease worry about falls and physical limitations

-• Enhanced cognitive function: Complex movement patterns require coordination and decision-making that support brain health
+• Enhanced cognitive function: Complex movement patterns require coordination and decision-making that support brain health and executive function

 • Positive aging mindset: Physical improvements combat negative stereotypes about aging and promote optimism